Why are disordered eating and dieting dangerous?

 Diets don’t work

-Ninety-five percent of people who diet will return to their usual weight, or weigh even more, within two years.
-Weight loss and ‘fad’ diets do not take individual requirements into consideration and can result in a person feeling hungry, experiencing low moods, lacking in energy levels and developing poor health.
+Contrary to popular belief, research has shown that at least one-third to two-thirds of people on diets regain more weight than they have lost within four or five years, and the true number may well be significantly higher.
+Weight loss and ‘fad’ diets do not take people’s individual requirements into consideration and can result in a person feeling hungry, experiencing low moods, lacking in energy levels and developing poor health.

 What are the risks associated with disordered eating and dieting?